uzoltan/micronaut-issue-sample/README.md

 ## What's this
 I've created this small sample app to demonstrate a potential bug in Micronaut data, so I can create an issue ticket on GitHub.
+Link to the issue: https://github.com/micronaut-projects/micronaut-data/issues/1133